morganfeeney/Grid-Layout-Workshop/README.md

 In the root directory of this project open terminal and run the following command: `php -S localhost:8000`

 Open up the web address: `localhost:8000` to see the site running in your browser.

+## Let's get started
+Each step relates to a branch which can be checked out.

+### Step 1
+Setup the CSS from Origin, assets and other dependencies.

+### Step 2
+Setup the layout containers and the product fragment.

+### Step 3
+Create a banner component.

+### Step 4
+Create the header and footer components.